Bison antiquus

-Bison antiquus, the antique bison or ancient bison, is an extinct species of bison that lived in Late Pleistocene North America until around 10,000 years ago.
-It was one of the most common large herbivores on the North American continent during the late Pleistocene, and is a direct ancestor of the living American bison along with Bison occidentalis.
+Bison antiquus is an extinct species of bison that lived in North America during the Late Pleistocene and the beginning of the Holocene from over 60,000 years ago until around 10,000 years ago.
+Bison antiquus was one of the most common large herbivores in North America during this time period.
+It is the direct ancestor of the living American bison.

-History
+Taxonomy and evolution

 The first described remains of Bison antiquus were collected at Big Bone Lick, Kentucky in Pleistocene deposits in the 1850s and only consisted of a fragmentary posterior skull and a nearly complete horn core.
 The fossil (ANSP 12990) was briefly described by Joseph Leidy in 1852.
 Although the original fossils were fragmentary, a complete skull of an old male was discovered in southern California and were described as a new species, B. californicus, by Samuel Rhoads in 1897, but the species is considered synonymous with B. antiquus.
 Since the 19th century, several well preserved specimens of B. antiquus have been discovered in many parts of the United States, Canada, and southern Mexico.

-Biology

-During the later Pleistocene epoch, between 240,000 and 220,000 years ago, steppe wisent (B. priscus) migrated from Siberia into Alaska across the Bering Land Bridge.
-Bison priscus lived throughout North America from Alaska to southern Mexico throughout the remainder of the Pleistocene.
-In western North America, B. priscus evolved into long-horned bison, B. latifrons, which then evolved into B. antiquus.
-The larger B. latifrons appears to have disappeared by about 22,000 years ago likely because of evolutionary process to adapt into the new continent including increasing in population size.
-After the extinction of B. latifrons, B. antiquus became increasingly abundant in parts of midcontinent North America from 18,000 until about 10,000 years ago, after which the species appears to have given rise to the living species, B. bison.
-B. antiquus is the most commonly recovered large mammalian herbivore from the La Brea tar pits.